Huron Shores: Recreation

 Many of these community centres have significant historical connections.
 The Thessalon Township Community Centre is the former Little Rapids one-room school house.
 The Cordukes/Weber 12-Sided Barn is one of only three 12-sided barns in Canada.
 It was originally built in 1919 and was restored and relocated to its present site in 2010.

-Huron Shores is home to two museums.
-The Iron Bridge Historical Museum and the Heritage Park Museum.
-The Iron Bridge Historical Museum located in Iron Bridge is dedicated to preserving the heritage of the town and the surrounding communities which make up Huron Shores.
-The Museum is open seasonally in July and August and consists of a number of historical buildings from the area including two pioneer log houses.

-The Heritage Park Museum located in Little Rapids, Ontario was established in 1977 to preserve the heritage of the Huron Shores region.
+Huron Shores is home to two museums: the Iron Bridge Historical Museum in Iron Bridge and the Heritage Park Museum in Little Rapids.
+The Iron Bridge Historical Museum is dedicated to preserving the heritage of the town and the surrounding communities which make up Huron Shores.
+The museum is open seasonally in July and August and consists of a number of historical buildings from the area including two pioneer log houses.
+The Heritage Park Museum was established in 1977 to preserve the heritage of the Huron Shores region.
 The heritage site is open in July and August and is well known locally for its annual county fair and auction which occurs every civic holiday weekend.
 The Museum is operated by the Thessalon Township Heritage Committee, a committee within the municipality of Huron Shores.

 There is a substantial farming community in Huron Shores.
 During the summer months many local farmers and food producers participate in local farmers' markets held at the 12-sided Round Barn heritage site and the Iron Bridge Historical Museum.

 The municipality is also home to a number of publicly accessible lakes and rivers.
 The outdoors are one of the main attractions of the area with many visitors coming to the area to fish, hunt, or enjoy the water.
 It includes several islands, including Clinton Island.